 The silver and gold coins struck in 1906 were issued to celebrate the fortieth year of reign for king Carol I of Romania.
 Minted in Brussels, they were designed by Alfons Michaux.

 This Romanian gold coin is both huge and rare (3.000 pieces struck).
-In over mean condition its price exceeds 1.000$.

 The 100 lei 1906 gold coin pictures above are present on Romanian coins through the kind permission of Mr. Radu Lissner.